-It is critically important to understand that FTAs are notably heterogeneous, varying greatly in terms of their technical policy content, ideational conception and other factors.
-The preferred FTA model adopted by developed liberal countries such as the United States, Canada and Australia include complex and lengthy provisions on commercial regulatory areas such as IPR, the individual chapters on which can be longer than the entire text of one of the simpler FTAs preferred by China and all ASEAN countries with the exception of Singapore.
-The individual chapters of the simpler FTAs preferred by China and all ASEAN countries with the exception of Singapore.
+It is critically important to understand that FTAs are notably heterogeneous, varying greatly in terms of their technical policy content, ideational conception and other factors.22 The preferred FTA model adopted by developed liberal countries such as the United States, Canada and Australia include complex and lengthy provisions on commercial regulatory areas such as IPR, the individual chapters on which can be longer than the entire text of one of the simpler FTAs preferred by China and all ASEAN countries with the exception of Singapore.23

-&lt;sup>22 C. M. Dent, 'Free trade agreements in the Asia-Pacific a decade on: evaluating the past, looking to the future', International Relations of the Asia-Pacific 10: 2, 2010, pp. 201-245; M. Kawai and G. Wignaraja, Asian FTAs: trends, prospects, and challenges (Manila: Asian Development Bank, 2010).
+22 C. M. Dent, 'Free trade agreements in the Asia-Pacific a decade on: evaluating the past, looking to the future', International Relations of the Asia-Pacific 10: 2, 2010, pp. 201-245; M. Kawai and G. Wignaraja, Asian FTAs: trends, prospects, and challenges (Manila: Asian Development Bank, 2010).

-&lt;sup>23 C. M. Dent, 'Freer trade, more regulation?
+23 C. M. Dent, 'Freer trade, more regulation?
 Commercial regulatory provisions in Asia-Pacific free trade

 The ideational conception and underlying philosophies of FTAs in the Asia-Pacific can also be very different.
 For developed liberal countries these arrangements are perceived essentially as behind-the-border market access deals and are promoted politically as 'platinum-standard' or 'high-quality' agreements that extend beyond current WTO accords on international trade and investment regulation.
-In marked contrast, East Asian countries generally-including Japan-conceive of FTAs as not simply about market access but more broadly about fostering closer international 'economic partnerships', with provisions on economic cooperation and development capacity-building incorporated into the agreement text.
-Generally speaking, FTAs centred on East Asia tend to emphasize regulatory cooperation compared to the Anglo-Pacific preference for regulatory rights.
-Thus, for most East Asian states, 'free trade' is embedded in a broader international economic pact or bargain, which owes something to East Asia's developmentalist political economic tradition, although the actual substance behind cooperation provisions such as the region's economic partnership agreements (EPAs) can be lacking.
+In marked contrast, East Asian countries generally-including Japan-conceive of FTAs as not simply about market access but more broadly about fostering closer international 'economic partnerships', with provisions on economic cooperation and development capacity-building incorporated into the agreement text.24 Generally speaking, FTAs centred on East Asia tend to emphasize regulatory cooperation compared to the Anglo-Pacific preference for regulatory rights.
+Thus, for most East Asian states, 'free trade' is embedded in a broader international economic pact or bargain, which owes something to East Asia's developmentalist political economic tradition, although the actual substance behind cooperation provisions such as the region's economic partnership agreements (EPAs) can be lacking.25